Hoasker/frp-unlock/README.md

  # FRP UNLOCK

-<a href="https://hoasker.github.io/">FRP UNLOCK</a>
-This site was created to facilitate unlocking smartphones on the android operating system.
+This <a href="https://hoasker.github.io/" alt="FRP UNLOCK">site</a> was created to facilitate unlocking smartphones on the android operating system.